Volcanic smog is also called vog. It forms when a volcano erupts and releases gases into the atmosphere.

-Volcanic smog can irritate the lungs and worsen existing lung problems.
+Volcanic smog can irritate the lungs and make existing lung problems worse.

 Volcanoes release plumes of ash, dust, sulfur dioxide, carbon monoxide, and other harmful gases into the air.
-These chemicals (the most harmful of which is sulfur dioxide) react with oxygen, moisture, and sunlight in the atmosphere to form a type of air pollution called volcanic smog (vog).
+Sulfur dioxide is the most harmful of these gases.
+When these gases react with oxygen, moisture, and sunlight in the atmosphere, volcanic smog forms.
+This smog is a type of air pollution.

-Volcanic smog contains a mixture of gases and highly acidic aerosols (tiny particles and droplets), mainly sulfuric acid and other sulfur-related compounds.
-These aerosols are small enough to be inhaled deep into the lungs.
+Volcanic smog also contains highly acidic aerosols (tiny particles and droplets), mainly sulfuric acid and other sulfur-related compounds.
+These aerosols are small enough to be breathed deep into the lungs.

-When people breathe in vog, it irritates the lungs and mucus membranes, and it can affect lung function.
-Volcanic smog is also thought to interfere with the normal functioning of the immune system.
+When people breathe in volcanic smog, it irritates the lungs and mucus membranes.
+It can affect how well your lungs work.
+Volcanic smog may also affect your immune system.

-The acidic particles in vog can worsen the following lung conditions:
+The acidic particles in volcanic smog can worsen these lung conditions:

-Children and people with circulation problems are also more likely to feel the effects of volcanic smog.
+Children and people with blood circulation problems are also more likely to feel the effects of volcanic smog.

 Symptoms of volcanic smog exposure include:

-Breathing difficulties, shortness of breath
+- Breathing problems, shortness of breath

-Lack of energy
+- Lack of energy

-Stay indoors as much as possible.
+- Stay indoors as much as possible.
 People who have lung conditions should limit physical activity outdoors.
 Keep windows and doors closed and the air conditioning on.
-It can also help to use an air cleaner/purifier.
+Using an air cleaner/purifier can also help.

-When you do have to go outside, wear a paper or gauze surgical mask that covers your nose and mouth.
-Wetting the mask with a solution made from baking soda and water can further protect your lungs.
+- When you do have to go outside, wear a paper or gauze surgical mask that covers your nose and mouth.
+Wet the mask with a solution of baking soda and water to further protect your lungs.

-Take your COPD or asthma medications as prescribed.
+- Take your COPD or asthma medications as prescribed.

-Do not smoke.
-Smoking can further irritate your lungs.
+- Do not smoke.
+Smoking can irritate your lungs even more.

-Drink a lot of fluids, especially warm fluids (such as tea).
+- Drink a lot of fluids, especially warm fluids (such as tea).

-Try bending forward at the waist slightly to make it easier for you to breathe.
+- Bend forward at the waist slightly to make it easier to breathe.

-Practice breathing exercises to keep your lungs as healthy as possible.
-Breathe in through your nose and out through your mouth while your lips are almost closed (pursed-lip breathing).
-Or, breathe deeply, expanding your belly without moving your chest (diaphragmatic breathing).
+- Practice breathing exercises indoors to keep your lungs as healthy as possible.
+With your lips almost closed, breathe in through your nose and out through your mouth.
+This is called pursed-lip breathing.
+Or, breathe deeply through your nose into your belly without moving your chest.
+This is called diaphragmatic breathing.

-If your asthma or COPD symptoms suddenly get worse, try using your rescue inhaler.
-If your symptoms don't improve, call 911 or the emergency number immediately, or have someone take you to the emergency room.
+If you have asthma or COPD and your symptoms suddenly get worse, try using your rescue inhaler.
+If your symptoms don't improve:

 Call your health care provider if you:

-Are coughing up more mucus than usual, or the mucus is changing color
+- Are coughing up more mucus than usual, or the mucus is changing color

-Are coughing up blood
+- Are coughing up blood

-Have flu-like symptoms
+- Have flu-like symptoms

-Have severe chest pain or tightness
+- Have severe chest pain or tightness

-Have shortness of breath or wheezing that is getting worse
+- Have shortness of breath or wheezing that is getting worse

-Have swelling in your legs or abdomen
+- Have swelling in your legs or abdomen